Hafsah2020/Outreachy_Hafsah_Anibaba_2022/favourite_forest_analysis.md

 ###### Protected areas
 ![climate zones](Images/fav_forest_rest_prot.png)
-The South-Eastern part of the forest has the most protected areas and mmost protected areas are for agriculture
+The South-Eastern part of the forest has the most protected areas and most protected areas are for agriculture

 ###### Rooting conditions
 ![climate zones](Images/fav_forest_rest_prot.png)